-4. Are community and school characteristics associated with program quality?
+Are community and school characteristics associated with program quality?

-A multiple regression was performed to examine the extent to which school characteristics predicted overall school quality (See Table 1 for descriptive statistics).
-The total APERS-MHS weighted mean was regressed on to location of school (Rural/Town, Suburb, and City), percentage of non-white and Hispanic students, Title 1 eligibility, and school size.
-Overall, the model was significant, F (5, 54) = 3.61, p = .007, adjusted R = .181.
-School characteristics accounted for 18.1 % of the variance in overall school quality.
-The only significant predictor of the model was suburban schools.
-Suburban schools had significantly higher overall quality than city schools, controlling for rural schools, number of total students, race, and title 1 eligibility (See Supplement 2).
-Figure 3 shows the mean APERS-MHS scores per domain for school location.
-As it can be seen, the pattern of scores across the domains was similar for City, Suburban, and Rural schools, with schools performing best on the domains of Environment, Climate, and Family Participation.
-Overall, Suburban schools had higher APERS means when compared to Rural and City schools.
+A multiple regression was performed to examine the extent to which school characteristics predicted overall school quality (see Table 1 for descriptive statistics).
+The total APERS-MHS weighted mean was regressed on to location of school (Rural/Town, Suburb, and City), percentage of non-White and Hispanic students, Title 1 eligibility, and school size.
+Overall, the model was significant, F(5, 54)=3.61, p=0.007, adjusted $R^2=0.181$.
+School characteristics accounted for 18.1% of the variance in overall school quality.
+The only significant predictor of the

+Figure 2.
+Mean total APERS and domain scores by diploma type.